aaron-grau/curic/react/projects/todos/README.md

 Selectors are "getter" methods for the application state.
 They receive the state as an argument and often return a subset of the state data formatted in a specific way.
 In this case, we will want to present the `todos` as an array, rather than as values in an object.

 + Create a file `reducers/selector.js`
+  + Refer to the [Selectors][selector_reading]  reading to see how selectors extract information from the state.
   + Write a method named `allTodos` that receives the state as an argument
     + Use `Object.keys(state.todos)` to get the keys for the `state.todos`
     + Map the array of todo ids to an array of todos